norquip/Deep_Learning_Specialization_Labs/README.md

 *  Week 4 - programming assignment: *Building Your Deep Neural Network: Step by Step*.

    Being accustomed to work with tensors, I wondered whether tensor notation could be used instead of vectorization notation to derive the equations, and how tensors could be implemented in the code.
 After some exploration, I decided to work with *TensorFlow*.
-   Here, I adapted the code to the  *TensorFlow* syntax while preserving the original structure and logic of the original file of the course.
+   Here, I adapted the code of the assignment to the  *TensorFlow* syntax while preserving the original structure and logic of the original file of the course.
+No figures are included.